-I had never climbed a mountain before, at least not intentionally so when the girls from work suggested climbing Mount Gillen I was very keen.
-Mount Gillen is situated just outside of Alice Springs and is 2404 ft / 733 m in height. if you have ever been to Alice Springs you would have noticed the mountain standing protectively over the small desert town.
+I had never climbed a mountain before (at least not intentionally), so when the girls from work suggested climbing Mt Gillen, I was very keen.
+Mt Gillen is situated just outside of Alice Springs and is 2404 ft / 733 m in height. if you have ever been to Alice Springs you would have noticed the mountain standing protectively over the small desert town.
 The orange rock shines brightly reflecting the year-round sunlight.

 As you can see pictured above the final part of the climb is a bit of a scramble to the top, this was my favourite part as it felt like true mountain climbing and was a new experience for me.
 Looking behind me was a no go so I powered through and once at the top I was overcome with pride.

-The area is home to many roos who seem to have no problem manouvering this steep descent.
-They bound accross the rocky terrain and hop elegantly down steep surfaces.
+The area is home to many roos who seem to have no problem manoeuvring this steep descent.
+They bound across the rocky terrain and hop elegantly down steep surfaces.
 This guy pictured above watched us intently as we climbed and admired the view from his home.

-One tip I will hand is to climb down before the sun sets as we ended up climbing a fair way in the dark which was pretty difficult.
-If you bring a torch then bring a head torch so you have your hands free, because of all the rain Alice Springs has had during the winterthere are now deep gullys and unsteady rocky areas.
+Try to climb down before the sun sets.
+We ended up climbing a fair way in the dark which was pretty difficult.
+If you bring a torch then bring a head torch so you have your hands free.
+Alice Springs gets some rain during the winter, because of this there are now deep gullies and unsteady rocky areas.

 That concludes this weeks post, I am so proud of myself for making up this mountain and I would love to do it again especially at sunrise.
 I highly recommend climbing if you are in Alice Springs as the view is unlike any other!